 We have very good links with the school and liaise with them daily, thus ensuring that any relevant information can be passed on.

 We communicate daily with each parent/guardian to inform them of how their child has been during the session, including details about food, behaviour and other relevant information.

 We also provide care for 2 to 11 year olds during the school holidays, 8am-5.30pm Monday - Thursday and 8am-3pm Fridays during all holidays (closed Bank holidays), for those parents needing childcare.
 Nursary staff provide the supervision as well as activities including reading, arts and crafts, computing and an opportunity to use the schools outdoor facilities.

 We offer a variety of different activities during holiday club, which change depending on the holiday period.

 These activities will be run within the existing Holiday Club session times, with their relevant charges.
 If your child is already at nursery, there will be no extra charge for these activities.

-christmas holiday activities
+easter holiday activities

 Learning during Wrap Around